Sparse Hanson-Wright Inequalities with Applications: Proofs of Theorem and Theorem

 Conditioned on the event $\mathcal E:=\{\max_{i} \sum_{j} X_{ij} \leq C_2np\}$, by choosing $C_2$ sufficiently large, we can apply Lemma~\ref{lemma:norm_concentration} to $\frac{1}{CK} \tilde H$ to get

 Therefore with probability at least $1-2n^{-D}$, $\|\widetilde{H}\| \leq C'K\sqrt{np}$ for some constant $C'$ depending only on $c, D$. \end{proof}

 The proof of Theorem \ref{thm:delo-new} follows a similar approach to that of Theorem \ref{thm:delo}.
-The key difference lies in the application of improved moment estimates in Lemma \ref{coro:linearbetter} and Lemma \ref{lem:momentquad-1}.
+The proof of Theorem~\ref{thm:delo-new} follows a similar approach to that of Theorem~\ref{thm:delo}; the key difference is that, while Theorem~\ref{thm:delo} uses only the baseline concentration bounds (Theorems~\ref{thm:sparse_alpha} and~\ref{thm:linear}), the proof of Theorem~\ref{thm:delo-new} additionally relies on the Bennett-type refinements (Theorems~\ref{thm:linearbetter} and~\ref{thm:quadbetter}) via the improved moment estimates in Lemmas~\ref{coro:linearbetter} and~\ref{lem:momentquad-1}, which are sharper in the large-deviation regime.
+Concretely, these improved inputs yield an additional logarithmic gain (visible through the $[\log(\cdot)]^{-\beta}$ factors in Lemma~\ref{lem:newerror-1}), which strengthens the large-deviation error parameters and reduces the sparsity threshold needed to close the self-consistent estimates from $p\gtrsim \log^2 n/n$ (the regime of Theorem~\ref{thm:delo}) to $p\gtrsim \log n/n$, enabling Theorem~\ref{thm:delo-new}.
 For brevity, we present only the essential estimates, omitting the full derivation.

 First, we have the analog of Theorem \ref{thm:local} as the following local law that holds up to the supercritical regime for $p$.
 Recall that we denote $\beta = 1-\frac{1}{\alpha}$. \begin{theorem}[Local law for sparse Wigner matrix with sub-gaussian entries] Consider the matrix $H$ in \eqref{eq:H} and its Green function $G(z)$.
 Assume $\alpha\ge 2$.
 For any $D>0$ and $\delta,\varepsilon\in (0,1)$, there exist $L \equiv L(\delta, D,\varepsilon)$ and $n_0\equiv n(\delta,\alpha,K,D,\varepsilon)$ such that the following holds for $n\ge n_0$.
 Let $ p\ge L C_\alpha^2 K^4 \frac{\log n}{n}$.
 For $z=E+\ii \eta \in \mathbf S$ where $\eta \ge n^{-1+\tau}$ with $\tau \ge \varepsilon(\log n)^{-1+\frac{1}{2\beta}}$, we have